obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/🌠 Better Android performance & custom sorting of files.md

 ---

 # 🌠 Better Android performance & custom sorting of files
+Themes with built-in color schemes!
+Plus, it's now easier to debug mobile plugins, QuickAdd has mobile support, and clouds of frequently-used words.

 ## Obsidian Updates

 Insider Mobile v1.1.0 (Build 37) is up to parity with Desktop and also: